 signal add-on modules attempt to bridge the gap between numerical algorithmic languages, such as Matlab and more traditional programming languages, such as C/C++.
 As such, it is much more appealing to experienced programmers, who are used to C/C++ data types, syntax and functionality, rather than Matlab’s scripting language that is more aimed at mathematicans developing algorithmic concepts.

 ASN Filter Designer automatic code generator for Python

 The ASN Filter Designer greatly simplifies exporting a designed filter to Python via its automatic code generator.
 The code generator supports all aspects of the ASN Filter Designer, allowing for a complete design comprised of H1, H2 and H3 filters and math operators to be fully integrated with an algorithm in Python.

-An example of the generated code for use with the ASNFD-Python framework is shown below.
+An example of the summary of all of generated files (including the framework files) is shown below.